VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 `Trials` is the number of sampled individuals or necropsies for each species.
 The script keeps the observed trial counts fixed.
 This preserves the real sampling structure of the dataset.

 ### Mu
-`mu` is the expected cancer probability for each species.
+`mu` is the expected neoplasia probability for each species.
 The script calculates `mu` from the linear predictor:
 ```r
 eta_mu = intercept + beta_mass * mass_s + phylogenetic effect
 mu = plogis(eta_mu)